-Simran’s parents framed their sons’ visible minority status not as a burden but as an opportunity to shatter stereotypes and be model ambassadors for the Sikh community, which they did through sports.
+Simran’s parents framed their sons’ visible minority status not as a burden but as an opportunity to bust stereotypes and be good ambassadors for the Sikh community, which they did through sports.

 “Whether or not we wore turbans didn’t matter to people if we were good at basketball, football, baseball, soccer.
 Sports really helped equalise the playing field,” Simran remembers.

-The goodwill Simran’s family had cultivated through San Antonio’s sports leagues, the interfaith scene, and other community outlets helped sustain them through some of America’s darkest days.
-After the infamous September 11 attacks in the United States, turbaned Sikhs became targets of xenophobic hate crimes across the country.
+The goodwill Simran’s family had cultivated through San Antonio’s sports leagues, interfaith scene, and other community outlets helped sustain them through some of America’s darkest days.
+After the September 11, 2001 attacks, turbaned Sikhs became targets of xenophobic hate crimes across the country.
 Simran was in high school at the time, and his family joined regular conference calls with other Sikhs to discuss what was happening and what they could do.